Mr-cintacs/Typar/README.md

-This a typing tool created which gets a list of the top 300 words which are most commonly used so that the user types the word that occur the most and therefore becomes an expert at these words.
+Checkout the site at https://typrv1.herokuapp.com/

+This a typing tool created which provides different modes such as the option to type common words in the english language or advanced words which are usually longer.
+The user can also to the 'Random Quote' option to get a paragraph consisting of 5 different quotes.
+The quotes are selected from a collection of 50,000 quotes.
+The tool is developed to increase the typing speed of the user.

 Created by Pavit Singh Kailay.